-Stonehenge dates BYO back to the Stone Age
+Stonehenge dates Bring Your Own back to the Stone Age

 Viewed from the A303, the trunk road that runs across southern Britain, Stonehenge looks rather like a collection of Weetabix artfully arranged in a field.
 A little underwhelming, perhaps.

 To really appreciate the magic, the world’s most famous stone circle, presumed to be at least 4,500 years old, needs to be viewed close up and with a mind alert – and open – to its mysteries.

 The most obvious of these mysteries is how the smaller ‘bluestones’, weighing around 2.5-five tonnes each, came to be in a field in Wiltshire, 250km away from their home in Wales.

 According to site owners English Heritage this was most likely done by human effort, not by the movement of glaciers as some people believe, ‘via water networks and hauled over land’.

 The other great mystery: why?

 Again, the jury is out.
 But we can say, with some degree of certainty, that Stonehenge was a place to which people from all over Britain travelled, with some people visiting from as far north as Scotland.